SEMICeu/documentation/editorial_flow.md

    If this is the case, the change must be propagated also to the **PURI content repository** [5].

-*6. Verify the published artefacts*
+*Step 6.
+Verify the published artefacts*

    To finalise the editorial flow, a final verification of the published data specification is advised.
    The editor will then take the role of the consumer to investigate if the new situation is as desired.